layj4155/Marks_tracking_system/README.md

   - 🔴 Red: Below 60% (Failing)

 ### Student Features
+-**Before Accessing Dashboard** Student have to select the Academic year and Term
 - **Read-only Dashboard**: View enrolled courses and performance
 - **Performance Tracking**: See average marks and status for each course
 - **Assessment History**: View all completed assessments with marks and teacher comments